PostHog/posthog.com/contents/docs/features/dashboards.md

 ### Dashboard Options

-By clickiing on the three dots on the top right corner of each Dashboard, you are able to access Dashboard options.
+By clicking on the three dots on the top right corner of each Dashboard, you are able to access Dashboard options.
 Here, you can:

 * 'View Graph': Takes you to the appropriate page in PostHog where the Dashboard is derived from
 * 'Rename': Give your dashboard any name you like